Abide 101: Awaken · Lesson 001 · Lesson Plan

 Say this verbatim:

 "Welcome.
-Tonight we begin with the question underneath the whole Abide program: why does this exist?
-Why would we build a discipleship program around reading, studying, meditating on, interpreting, applying, and obeying Scripture?
-The answer is simple: because this is not our idea.
+Tonight we begin with the question underneath the whole Abide program: why does this even exist?
+Why would someone build an entire discipleship program around reading, studying, meditating on, interpreting, applying, and obeying Scripture?
+The answer isn't complicated — but it does change everything.
+This is not our idea.
 This is God's idea.
-Scripture itself calls God's people to hear His Word, receive His Word, remain in His Word, and obey His Word.
+Scripture itself calls His people to hear His Word, receive His Word, remain in His Word, and obey His Word.
 Abide exists to help disciples do that more faithfully, more clearly, and more personally."

-"Many believers know what it is like to read a passage, close the Bible, and realize five minutes later that they cannot remember what they read.
-Many also know what it is like to live mostly on second-hand nourishment — sermons, podcasts, teachers, and devotionals — without learning how to feed deeply on the Word themselves.
-Those resources can be gifts.
-But they are not meant to replace direct engagement with God in His Word."
+"Many of us know what it's like to read a passage, close the Bible, and realize five minutes later that we can't remember a single thing we read.
+Many also know what it's like to live mostly on second-hand nourishment — sermons, podcasts, teachers, and devotionals — without ever learning to feed deeply on the Word ourselves.
+Those resources can be real gifts.
+But they were never meant to replace direct engagement with God in His Word."

 Say this verbatim: